makersacademy/takeaway-challenge/NMREADME.md

   * decided that user story demanded different functionality, went back and changed
   * takeaway now initializes with a menu pulled from Menu class

+  - Working on user story 2

+  * commited after passing green for "order with any args".

 IRB spark
 require './lib/takeaway.rb'